Apocalyptapig/AsepriteScripts/README.md

 ## Extension
 In extension form, the scripts have extra functionality, showing up cleanly in menus instead of the scripts section.
 Installing these scripts as an extension is simple; just download the repo as a .zip, rename the extension to .aseprite-extension, and double-click to install.

+You can also download the .aseprite-extension file outright, but I can't guarantee it'll be as updated - it might be missing a small tweak to a script or possibly a script entirely, since I'm trying not to clutter the releases tab.